No plan in sight: Test troubles cloud Trump recovery effort

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.

-Lab officials and health experts around the country told The Associated Press that supply shortages have prompted them to limit who can be tested.
-That can leave out people who have symptoms but aren’t sick enough to be hospitalized.
+Lab officials and health experts told The Associated Press that supply shortages have prompted them to limit who can be tested.
+That can leave out people who have symptoms but aren’t sick enough to be hospitalized, or people who have no symptoms and might unwittingly spread the virus.
+Experts say it will be crucial to test those people if the economy is to reopen.

-Ed Thornborrow, medical director of the University of California at San Francisco Clinical Microbiology Laboratory, said he wants to run 3,000 tests per day, but he can only do 100 to 250 now, because he lacks enough nasal swabs.
-He works constantly to find more.

 “That’s what I spend most of my time on these days,” he said.